-When an ovum is fertilized in your body and after the embryo attaches to the uterine wall, the newly formed placenta produces the pregnancy hormone or Human Chorionic Gonadotropin (hCG).Home pregnancy tests contain monoclonal antibodies, which are molecules coated with a substance that bonds to Human Chorionic Gonadotropin (hCG).
+After your egg has been fertilized and after the embryo attaches to the uterine wall, the newly formed placenta produces the pregnancy hormone or Human Chorionic Gonadotropin (hCG).Home pregnancy tests contain monoclonal antibodies, which are molecules coated with a substance that bonds to Human Chorionic Gonadotropin (hCG).
 If Human Chorionic Gonadotropin (hCG) is detected, the test reacts with a positive result.

 How Long Do I Have to Wait for Results?

 Tests vary in how long you have to wait to get a result.
-This time period is called the reaction time of the test.
+This period is called the reaction time of the test.
 You will be looking for a change in color, a line or symbol (like a plus or minus).
-All tests come with instructions and it is important that you follow these instructions to get an accurate reading.
+All tests come with instructions, and it is essential that you follow these instructions to get an accurate reading.

 What are Evaporation Lines?